-As a three-part docuseries that delves deep into one of the most baffling cases of the late noughties, Netflix’s ‘The Real Bling Ring: Hollywood Heist’ can only be described as perfectly gripping.
-That’s because it incorporates not just first-hand accounts but also archival footage to really chart every aspect behind the way a group of mere teens burglarized the homes of several celebrities.
-Amongst this crew was Rachel Lee — the reported mastermind behind the entire sordid operation — so let’s find out more about her, her penalties, as well as her current standing, shall we?
+As documentaries that delve deep into one of the most baffling cases of the late noughties, Netflix’s ‘The Real Bling Ring: Hollywood Heist’ and HBO’s ‘Ringleader: The Case of the Bling’ can only be described as gripping.
+That’s because they incorporate not just first-hand accounts but also archival footage to really chart every aspect behind the way a group of mere teens burglarized the homes of several celebrities.
+Amongst this crew was Rachel Lee — the reported mastermind behind the entire operation — so let’s find out more about her, her penalties, as well as her current standing, shall we?

 Who is Rachel Lee?

-It was around the mid-2000s that Rachel Lee began her crime spree alongside close friend and Indian Hills alternative high school batchmate Nick Prugo by hitting the affluent suburbs of California.
-The Korean-American teen purportedly lived a rather comfortable life in Calabasas.
-Yet, her unwavering affinity towards stars and desire to be/dress like them led her down the wrong path.
-According to the Netflix original, the duo just stole cash/cards from unlocked vehicles at first at her behest, only for it to soon evolve into boosting these cars before ultimately turning to house robberies.
+It was around the mid-2000s when Rachel began her crime spree alongside close friend and Indian Hills alternative high school batchmate Nick Prugo by hitting the affluent suburbs of California.
+This Korean-American teen purportedly lived a rather comfortable life in Calabasas yet wasn’t happy.
+As a result, her unwavering affinity towards stars and a desire to be like them led her down the wrong path.
+According to the Netflix original, this duo initially just stole cash/cards from unlocked vehicles at her behest, but it to soon evolved into boosting these cars before ultimately turning into house robberies.

 Rachel and Nick’s first residential looting was seemingly back when they were in the 10th grade, the sheer success of which ($8,000 in cash) drove them to essentially make this their job.
-Therefore, by August 2009, they’d allegedly targeted Paris Hilton, Audrina Patridge, Rachel Bilson, Orlando Bloom, Lindsay Lohan, Brian Austin Green, as well as Megan Fox to have a $3 million heist.
-But it all crumbled apart once Nick was arrested shortly after.
+Therefore, by August 2009, they’d allegedly targeted Paris Hilton, Audrina Patridge, Rachel Bilson, Orlando Bloom, Lindsay Lohan, Brian Austin Green, as well as Megan Fox to have heists worth $3 million.
+But alas, it all crumbled apart once Nick was arrested shortly after.
 His subsequent confession implicating everyone ever involved obviously resulted in Rachel being apprehended and charged as well.

 Where is Rachel Lee Now?

-Then 28-years-old, Rachel said, “If I could do it all over again, I would’ve made the right choices instead of the wrong ones.
+Then 28 years old, Rachel continued, “If I could do it all over again, I would’ve made the right choices instead of the wrong ones.
 I would’ve changed a lot.”
-Coming to her current standing, from what we can tell, Rachel is a cosmetology school graduate (around 2018) who has been serving as a professional hairstylist for at least the past three years.
+Coming to her current standing, from what we can tell, Rachel is a cosmetology school graduate who has been serving as a professional hairstylist for at least the past four years.
 It seems like she’s still primarily based in California, but her work often takes her out of the Los Angeles area and to San Francisco or Seattle as well.
+Though, if we’re being honest, this alleged ringleader has somehow mostly kept a low profile because she does regret her past, which she indicates in the HBO original too.

 Read More: Where is Alexis Neiers Now?